- What Is It?

-- Although most people have self-limited disease, people with risk factors such as an altered or depressed immune response (for example, pregnant females and their fetus or newborn, cancer patients, AIDS patients, people with diabetes, and alcoholics) are at higher risk for getting the disease and some are more likely to have more severe disease.
+- Although most people have the self-limited disease, people with risk factors such as an altered or depressed immune response (for example, pregnant females and their fetus or newborn, cancer patients, AIDS patients, people with diabetes, and alcoholics) are at higher risk for getting the disease and some are more likely to have more severe disease.

 - Physicians diagnose listeriosis by discovering that a person was associated with an outbreak of Listeria-contaminated food or fluid or identified as a person associated with the source of a known listeriosis outbreak.
 Doctors make a definitive diagnosis when Listeria bacteria are isolated from the patient's blood, cerebrospinal fluid, or other body fluid.

 - Most normal people spontaneously clear the infection and require no treatment.
 In contrast, health care professionals should treat people with risk factors quickly with IV antibiotics.

 - Cooking foods, treating or pasteurizing fluids, and avoiding food and fluids contaminated with animal or human waste may prevent infection.

-- The prognosis for most Listeria infections is excellent even if people have consumed contaminated foods or fluid; however, the prognosis rapidly declines in patients with risk factors if health care professionals do not quickly diagnose and treat them.
+- The prognosis for most Listeria infections is excellent even if people have consumed contaminated foods or fluids; however, the prognosis rapidly declines in patients with risk factors if health care professionals do not quickly diagnose and treat them.

 - U.S. government agencies are responsible for maintaining safe foods and fluids for the U.S. population and may enforce regulations to ensure contaminated products are reported, removed, recalled, and production and sales stopped until processing meets acceptable standards of safety.